 - Women’s suffrage is not static.
 We didn’t get it in 1920 and that’s it.
 Be sure you’re politically engaged and looking at the laws in YOUR area that are attempting to restrict the vote and ask yourself the following questions:

-- Who is most impacted by this, seemingly, benign laws?
+- Who is most impacted by these seemingly benign laws?

 - What are BIPOC organizations saying about this law?